Sulu hornbill: Breeding

-Habitat and Conservation Status
+Habitat and conservation status

 It inhabits primary dipterocarp forest, typically on mountain slopes (although this may simply reflect a constraint enforced by forest loss), occasionally visiting isolated fruiting trees over 1 km from the nearest forest.
 It requires large trees for nesting.
-Whilst the species's diet mainly consists of fruit, small lizards and some insects may also be consumed.

-IUCN has assessed this bird as critically endangered.
-In 2019 it was reported that only 27 mature individual hornbills are still believed to be alive in the wild.
-This makes it the most endangered hornbill and one of the most endangered animals in the entire world.
-It has gone extinct on the island of Jolo, due to hunting and the remaining populations in Tawi-Tawi are threatened by habitat destruction through logging and slash-and-burn farming.
+The International Union for Conservation of Nature has assessed this bird as critically endangered.
+In 2019, it was reported that only 27 mature individual hornbills are still believed to be alive in the wild.
+However, these figures are rough estimates this figure is disputed.
+Biggest numbers in the past decade seen together was 10 mature birds in 2014.

+While the exact numbers are unknown, this is still undoubtedly the most endangered hornbill and one of the most endangered animals in the entire world.
+It has gone extinct on the island of Jolo with the last record in 1930s, due to hunting and the remaining populations in Tawi-Tawi are threatened by habitat destruction through logging and slash-and-burn farming.

+The only species specific conservation actions as of 2019 were 16 "tawsi Rangers" employed by the local government patrolling against illegal logging and protecting nests.

+In 2019, 44 participants which included military, conservationists, local government participated in a meeting hosted by the IUCN Species Survival Commission to formulate a species conservation plan.
+This meeting created a 10 year plan for the species continued survival.
+Conservation actions proposed were to improve the estimates on population and understanding of its ecology.
+This plan also included the creation of a species conservation program that involved the locals.

+While an ex-situ captive breeding program was discussed, participants agreed that due issues with ownership of the birds and general lack of expertise, that these plans be re-explored 6-10 years in the future.